Purpose and Scope of Assignment

 - Authorize Work Packages

-- Advise the HoP and Project Board of any deviations from the plan
+- Advise the AFOC Head of Programmes of any deviations from the plan

 - Manage and review product quality and ensure products are accepted

-- Identify and report potential demand for UNOPS services to the HoP
+- Identify and report potential business opportunities for UNOPS to AFOC Head of Programmes

-- Identify and report threats to UNOPS internal business case to the HoP
+- Identify and report threats to UNOPS internal business case to AFOC PMO

-- Ensure that all expenditure complies with UNOPS Financial Rules and Regulations (FRR).
+- Ensure that all expenditures comply with UNOPS Financial Rules and Regulations (FRR).

 - Manage budgets, cash flow and obligations to ensure that deliverables are met and payments to contractors and personnel are received on time.